licvol/dzStanceEval_2024/README.md

 This project aims to perform stance detection on Arabic text using machine learning techniques.
 Stance detection involves identifying the attitude or perspective expressed in a piece of text towards a particular topic.

+## Usage

+To run this Python script, use the following command:

+python dzStance_StanceEval2024.py

 ## Overview

 The python script `dzStance_StanceEval2024.py` provides a step-by-step guide to: